-We work closely with specialists – in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine.
+We work closely with specialists - in fields like neurology, plastic and reconstructive surgery and rehabilitation medicine.
 This multidisciplinary team approach ensures that your child gets personalized care.
 We involve whichever experts your child needs, from evaluation and diagnosis through follow-up.
-Together, we work to improve health and quality of life for thousands of children.

 The Neurosurgery Division, under the leadership of Dr. Jeffrey G. Ojemann, is part of the Department of Surgery at Seattle Children’s and the Department of Neurological Surgery at the University of Washington.